unsignedzero/PowerAnalyze/README.md

 # Version/Changelog #

+* Uploading to Github.
+* Cleaned up ){ to ){.
+Added more spacing and each line has at most 80 characters.
 * Further testing needed.
 * Cleaned up = to <- in the correct context.
 * Cleaned comments in library.r.
 * Cleaned up code formatting.
 Strings use double quotes and spaces added after comma, around single and double equals.
 Extra space after return removed.
 * Make test alias for make test-repo.
 * Added success message for test.
 * Added plot code and more support functions.